 That being said, if you believe you experience hearing loss, discuss options with your doctor.
 They can complete basic checks to ensure there are no blockages in the ear canal and can even conduct a whisper test for a general metric.
-From there, your primary care physician might refer you to an audiologist, ear nose and throat doctor (ENT), or other hearing specialist for further testing.
+From there, your primary care physician might refer you to an audiologist, ear nose and throat doctor (ENT), or other product support specialist for further testing.
 AARP reports that 63% of Americans turn to their primary doctor first to determine where to go next in their hearing health journey.

 Benefits of hearing tests

 Clearly the number one benefit of getting your hearing tested is knowing how to move forward with treatment.
 You could be at a stage of minimal hearing loss where devices are not necessary, or you may benefit from early detection and adoption of a hearing aid.
 Ignoring hearing loss may lead to social isolation, worsened memory, decline in relationships, and even depression, so prevention and treatment are paramount.
 By broaching the topic of hearing loss with your physician, you open the door to self-advocacy and awareness of your own body.

 Additionally, the International Hearing Society conducted research into the benefits of physicians discussing hearing loss with their patients and found that even the conversation about hearing leads to a higher adoption rate of hearing aids, a lower stigma towards treatment, and a stronger bond of trust between patient and doctor.
 Why not start the conversation with your own doctor and protect your hearing now and later in life?

 In the Denver area and want to see someone in person about your hearing?
 Book an appointment at our Lone Tree Clinic here.